-- Describes the approval process that Tarion will use to determine if an RCCP is eligible for enrolment and the vendor and builder are eligible for registration. - Defines the scope of work for the property assessment report, capital replacement plan and preexisting elements fund study which must all be submitted to Tarion for approval of the RCCP. - Describes the use of the pre-existing elements fund and how it relates to warranty coverage. - Outlines updating processes in the event of changes to the pre-existing elements or the anticipated registration date (of the condominium corporation) during the development process.
+- Describes the approval process that Tarion will use to determine if an RCCP is eligible for confirmation of qualification for enrolment and enrolment. - Defines the scope of work for the property assessment report, capital replacement plan and pre- existing elements fund study which must all be submitted to Tarion for approval of the RCCP. - Describes the use of the pre-existing elements fund and how it relates to warranty coverage. - Outlines updating processes in the event of changes to the pre-existing elements or the anticipated registration date4 (of the condominium corporation) during the development process.